-The OCIO oversees the investment choices of the UCRSP.
-The fund choices are segmented into tiers I, II, and III.
-Participants may direct investment of their contributions and transfer UCRSP plan accumulations to any of these funds.
-Participants' interests in UCRSP plans are fully and immediately vested and are distributable at death, retirement or termination of employment.
-University contributions for Savings Choice participants vest after one year of service.
-Participants may elect to defer distribution until age 70 1⁄2 or separation from service, whichever is later, in accordance with IRC \$401(a)(9) minimum distribution requirements.
+UC Investments oversees the investment choices of the UCRSP.
+The fund choices are segmented into Tiers I, II and III.
+Participants may direct investment of their contributions and transfer their UCRSP plan accumulations to any of these funds.
+Participants' interests in the UCRSP plans are fully and immediately vested and are distributable at death, retirement or termination of employment.
+University contributions for Savings Choice participants vest after one year of employment and University contributions under Pension Choice are fully vested after five years of service credit.
+Participants may elect to defer distribution until age 72 (age 70 1⁄2 for those born prior to July 1, 1949), or separation from service, whichever is later, in accordance with IRC §401(a)(9) minimum distribution requirements.
 In-service withdrawals are permitted in conformance with the IRC regulations applicable to each plan.